-6 Security strategy
+7 Security strategy

 In order to provide a meaningful security strategy, we must take into account the nature of an e-VRE and its relationship with the e-RIs upon which it relies and to which it provides homogeneous access.
-As already stated in section 1.4, the e-VRE should facilitate access to the e-RIs and the data there, but cannot provide security where an e-RI fails to do this.
+As already stated in section 1.4, the e-VRE should facilitate access to the data and services of the e-RIs, but cannot provide security where an e-RI fails to do this.

-In this sense, while requirements from the e-RIs and from the communities are important to define the e-VRE architecture and functions, there are also a set of "requirements for the e-RIs" that should (1) guarantee that e-RIs can be interoperable with the e-VRE security modules and (2) define the balance of responsibilities and competences between e-VRE and e-RIs that will guarantee the expected level of security of the whole ecosystem (e-VRE + e-RI).
+In this sense, while requirements from the e-RIs and from the communities are important to define the e-VRE architecture and functions, there are also a set of "requirements for the e-RIs" that should (1) guarantee that e-RIs can be interoperable with the e-VRE security modules and (2) define the balance of responsibilities and competences between e-VRE and e-RIs that will guarantee the expected level of security of the whole ecosystem (e-VRE + e-RIs).

-In this section we will therefore discuss the main model to guarantee the overall security and also put the basis for the definition of the requirements for the e-RIs in terms of security.
+In this section we will therefore discuss the main model to guarantee the overall security and also lay the basis for the definition of the requirements for the e-RIs in terms of security.

-Importantly, such analysis and discussion is the result of constant interaction with and participation in other initiatives, some of which funded by EU, to discuss specific aspects of the authentication at European Level (e.g AARC project) and others which are now discussing such topics (the already mentioned ENVRI and EPOS).
+Importantly, such analysis and discussion is the result of constant interaction with and participation in other initiatives, some of which are funded by the EU, to discuss specific aspects of the authentication at European Level (e.g., the AARC project) and others which are now discussing such topics (the already mentioned ENVRI and EPOS).
 In this sense, the VRE4EIC project wants to maximise the synergy among such initiatives, optimise resources and build upon the already existing results.